-- take lead responsibility for safeguarding and child protection (including online safety and - understanding the filtering and monitoring systems and processes in place), and proactively work to create an effective culture of safeguarding across the school; - be available (or ensure that a deputy is) for staff to discuss any safeguarding concerns; - ensure that all new staff receive safeguarding and child protection training, including online safety, at induction; - ensure that staff receive ongoing and at least annual safeguarding updates.
-The topics for training and updates will take into consideration the local Safeguarding Children's Board priorities, local context, needs of our pupils and identified training needs of staff; - ensure that staff are aware if any pupils that they work with are subject to a Child Protection plan, and what this means practically for their work with them; - ensure that procedures are in place for monitoring the effectiveness of safeguarding at Ivel Valley; - undertake personal supervision and create supervision opportunities for staff as appropriate (see Supervision policy); - along with named deputies, undertake higher level training, ensuring that they have the knowledge and skills to undertake the role effectively, and update this every two years; - maintain a good current knowledge of safeguarding issues, including harmful sexual behaviour; - maintain an awareness of the local response to sexual violence and sexual harassment, being confident in how to access support; - be aware that children must have support from an 'appropriate adult' in the case of a policy investigation or search, and develop this awareness in staff; - be alert to reports of sexual violence and/or harassment that may point to environmental or systemic problems, or reflect wider issues within Ivel Valley, and will take action accordingly, for example revisiting policies or providing extra staff training;
+- take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place), and proactively work to create an effective culture of safeguarding across Ivel Valley - be available (or ensure that a deputy is) for staff to discuss any safeguarding concerns - ensure that all new staff receive safeguarding and child protection training, including online safety, at induction - ensure that staff receive ongoing and at least annual safeguarding updates.
+The topics for training and updates will take into consideration the local Safeguarding Children's Board priorities, local context, needs of our pupils and identified training needs of staff - ensure that staff are aware if any pupils that they work with are subject to a Child Protection plan, and what this means practically for their work with them - ensure that procedures are in place for monitoring the effectiveness of safeguarding at Ivel Valley - undertake personal supervision and create supervision opportunities for staff as appropriate (see Supervision policy) - along with named deputies, undertake higher level training, ensuring that they have the knowledge and skills to undertake the role effectively, and update this formal training every two years - maintain a good current knowledge of safeguarding issues - understand and work with relevant professionals to follow local safeguarding practice and procedures - maintain an awareness of the local response to sexual violence and sexual harassment, being confident in how to access support - be aware that children must have support from an 'appropriate adult' in the case of a policy investigation or search, and develop this awareness in staff - be alert to reports of sexual violence and/or harassment that may point to environmental or systemic problems, or reflect wider issues within Ivel Valley, and will take action accordingly, for example revisiting policies or providing extra staff training

-- oversee the incoming and outgoing of safeguarding information for pupils transferring into and out of Ivel Valley; - follow all other expectations of the DSL as laid out in Annex C of KCSIE.
+- oversee the incoming and outgoing of safeguarding information for pupils transferring into and out of Ivel Valley - follow all other expectations of the DSL as laid out in Annex C of KCSIE.